Membership

 Stroke Play Outings

 The Board of Directors approves the stroke play schedule before the season starts.
 Team Captains take turns hosting each stroke play outing.
-Playing handicaps, tee times, and a tournament flyer are provided to each member and posted to NIHGA.org in advance of each outing.
+NIHGA handicaps, tee times, and a tournament flyer are provided to each member and posted to the NIHGA website in advance of each outing.
 All stroke play outings are flighted and individuals compete for low gross and low net scores within their flight.
 They also compete for long drive for their tee selection and closest to the pin on par 3 holes.
 To qualify for the long drive competition, the ball must come to rest in the fairway.
 To qualify for closest to the pin, the ball must come to rest on the green.
 In addition to tournament contests, anyone getting a hole-in-one at an NIHGA outing will receive a prize.
 Guests may play in the stroke play outings but are ineligible for individual and team competitions and prizes.

 NIHGA teams compete for points based on the aggregate score of the five lowest net scores from their team.
 Teams receive 8, 6, and 4 points for 1st, 2nd, and 3rd place, respectively.
 In the case of ties, the teams shall split the total points earned.
 For example, if two teams tie for 1st place, they split the total points earned for 1st and 2nd place teams (14 points) and receive 7 points each.

 Team points from each outing are accumulated throughout the year and the team with the most points at the end of the stroke play season wins the Stroke Play Championship.
 In the event of a tie, the tying teams will share the title and split the prize money.
-Furthermore, if there is a bye for the Match Play Tournament, a coin toss will determine which of the tying Stroke Play Champion teams gets the bye.

 The handicapper determines winners and publishes results for each outing.
 Team Captains issue prizes to winners at their earliest convenience.